facelessuser/soupsieve/docs/src/markdown/selectors.md

 ------------------------------- | ----------------------------------- | -----------
 `[attribute!=value]`            | `#!css [target!=_blank]`            | Equivalent to `#!css :not([target=_blank])`.
 `:contains(text)`               | `#!css p:contains(text)`            | Select all `#!html <p>` elements that contain "text" in their content, either directly in themselves or indirectly in their descendants.
+`:defined`                      | `#!css :defined`                    | Normally, this represents normal elements (names without hyphens) and custom elements (names with hyphens) that have been properly added to the [custom element registry][registry].
+Since elements cannot be added to the custom element registry with JavaScript in the Soup Sieve environment, this will select all elements that are not custom tags. `:defined` is a browser selector, so it doesn't apply to XML.

 !!! warning "Contains"
     `:contains()` is an expensive operation as it scans all the text nodes of an element under consideration, which